nvllsvm/base16-shell-preview/README.rst

 Installation
 ------------

+Requires:

+- Python 2 or Python 3 installed
+- A Base16 Shell theme is active

-For an environment with Python 2 or Python 3, use the following to install.
+Use the following to install.

 .. code:: shell